Back to Forests

 Do you think they believe morality is just socially constructed?

-They don’t want “what’s right for you.”
+They do not want “what is right for you.”
+They want justice.

-Because suffering demands a verdict.
+Relativism weakens the moment suffering demands a verdict.

 Without a Moral Law, Justice Is Just Power